RedaPengam/Windows-Scripts/README.md

 # Windows-Scripts
-Ease your Windows life with some usefull batch scripts.
+Ease your Windows life with some cool batch scripts.
+The different scripts are ordered by actions in separate folders.

-## General information
+## Scripts
+- [working on win 10 & 11] `./Rename Multiple Files/del.bat`
+- [working on win 10 & 11] `./Rename Multiple Files/add.bat`
-- Scripts tested and working on Windows 10.
+- [working on win 11] `./Change Windows Theme/theme.bat`
-- Scripts ordered by actions in separate folders.
-- Scripts guide in folders.

-## Currently available scripts
-- **Rename Multiple Files** > 2 scripts
-- Maybe more to come...